hassan12ammar/hassan12ammar/README.md

 - 👋 Hi, I’m Hassan Ammar ,..
 - 👀 I’m interested in AI, and it's implementation in medical healthcare ,..
-- 🌱 I’m currently learning algorthims and machine learning ,..
+- 🌱 I’m currently learning web development
 - 📫 How to reach me telegram: @Hassan1434

 <!---